Updated: Jul 4

 Despite belonging to the medical sector, this document has a technical focus, which is why we recommend that you familiarize yourself with its characteristics in more detail by clicking on the link to our website.

-The scope of this standard is a service-oriented medical device architecture and communication protocol specification for distributed system of Point-of-Care (PoC) medical devices and medical IT systems that need to exchange data or safely control networked PoC medical devices.
+The scope of this standard is a service-oriented medical device architecture and communication protocol specification for a distributed systems of point-of-care (POC) medical devices and medical IT systems that need to exchange data or safely control networked PoC medical devices.
 It identifies the functional components, their communication relationships as well as the binding of the components and communication relationships to protocol specifications.

 If you have any questions about this standard, you can contact the iTech team, which will help clarify all aspects of your interest.